catalogicsoftware/helm3-charts/charts/cloudcasa/v0.1.0/app-readme.md

 - Kubernetes 1.16+
 - Helm 2.11+ or Helm 3.0+

-## Installation using Rancher Apps Repository
+## Installation

 1. Log in to https://home.cloudcasa.io and add your Kubernetes cluster under the Setup tab.
-Note the cluster ID.
+Note the returned cluster ID.
-2. Log in to the Rancher UI and go to charts and select the repo -> Cloudcasa-kubeagent chart.
+2. Go to charts.
+In Deploy Chart section, check the Partners checkbox and click on the cloudcasa-kubeagent chart.
-3. Provide the release/app name.
+3. Provide the App Name.
-4. In the cloudcasa settings section, enter the CLUSTER_ID provided by CloudCasa in step 1.
+4. In cloudcasa setting section, provide the Obtained Cluster ID.
-5. Click on the Install button
+5. Click on the Install button.

 ## Uninstall
-App delete option is available in the Installed App section.
+Application delete option is available in the Installed App section.

 *CloudCasa is a trademark of Catalogic Software Inc.*